PouyaSamanipour/NN_Enumeration/README.md

 --- -->

 ## **Dependencies**
-The package requires the following dependencies, which will be installed automatically with `pip install -r requirements.txt`:
+The package requires the following dependencies, which will be installed automatically with `pip install -r requirement.txt`:

 - `numpy`
 - `numba`